ayyash/Karkoob/readme.md

 /* RTL END */
 ```

 **The output** The file generated is a whole css replacement, not a patch file.
-From years of experience, generating a seperate file for rtl is much less bugy and more maintainable than adding a patch file.
+After years of experience, generating a seperate file for rtl is much less buggy and more maintainable than adding a patch file.
 Keep that in mind.

 #### Notes:
 The file `mirror.js` is legacy, parses cssText directly, which was a very buggy process, use `rtl.js`